 If a Scholar has already taken a term off from WSOS or is requesting more than one term, the request will be reviewed by the petition committee.
 Only requests that outline reasonable, extenuating circumstances will be approved.
 The committee will approve or deny the request in accordance with previous precedent and internal policy.
 The decisions of the petition committee are final; there is no appeals process.

-If Scholars are withdrawn and not approved for reinstatement, they may re-apply if they meet the scholarship criteria during the next application window.
+If Scholars are withdrawn and not approved for reinstatement, they may re-apply if they are still eligible.